stevenwatterson/GA/README.md

 ---
 This is a fork of the GNU Octave GA package for genetic algorithms, found at https://octave.sourceforge.io/ga/

-The offical version has been unmaintained for several years.
 Here is a version of the package with an expanded feature set that we developed for a project.
-This package does not perfectly implment the corresponding MATLAB package, but it implements most of the key features.
+This package does not perfectly implement the corresponding MATLAB package, but it implements most of the key features.

 Added features include:-
 - supoort for parallelization, taking advantage of multicore/multithreaded architecture.